How to Arrange Furniture: No-Fail Tricks

 Bedroom Furniture Arranging: So Square

+Know how to arrange bedroom furniture to get the most of your personal space.
 In a square bedroom, place the bed so it’s the focal point and the room feels grounded.
 Stretch storage up the wall with a freestanding armoire.
 Pair matching small-scale dressers to use as nightstands.
 Position the bed on an oversize rug that extends at least 2 feet on either side and at the foot of the bed.

 Bedroom Furniture Arranging: Consider All Options

 Don't be afraid to give your bed a slightly unusual placement, such as in front of a window, if it will help you maximize space.
 Every space is a little bit different, so it's important to play around with arranging bedroom furniture until you find the optimal layout.
+In this small bedroom, two stools sit at the foot of the bed instead of a large chest, which would take up too much space in the traffic flow.

 Bedroom Furniture Arranging: Adjust for Size